-A compound found in red wine, chocolate and red grapes known as resveratrol is showing promising effects in slowing down the progression of Alzheimer’s Disease according to phase 2 of a recent study.
+In particular, a compound found in red wine, chocolate and red grapes known as resveratrol is showing promising effects in slowing down the progression of Alzheimer's Disease according to a recent study.

-One of the main bio-markers invovled in Alzheimers Disease known as Amyloid Beta Plaques was found to become stabalised in patients with moderate to advanced Alzheimers disease resulting in a slowing down of mental decline as compared with the placebo group.
+One of the main bio-markers involved in Alzheimers Disease known as Amyloid Beta Plaques was found to become stabilised in patients with moderate to advanced Alzheimers disease.
+This resulted in a slowing down of mental decline as compared with the placebo group.

 Though found in the above mentioned foods, the preferred sources of resveratrol which is a potent anti-oxidant, would be foods such as raspberries, mulberries, pomegranate and raw cacao.